 Masks Must be Worn on Property

-As a reminder, masks are required upon entry to the property and must be worn in all public areas.
+As a reminder, Old Mill Toronto policy requires that masks are required upon entry to the property and must be worn in all public areas.
 If you do not have a mask, we can provide one for your convenience.

 Masks can only be removed when seated at your table during the food and beverage service.